Homestead Survival: How To Master Plan Your Own Safe Haven

 1. Decide What Sort Of Roof You Want Over Your Head

-The best shelter for your bug out property depends on if it’s private or public land.
+The best shelter for your bug-out property depends on whether it’s private or public land.

 Also, financial resources (as always) will come into play.